 The port city of Marseilles with a stop at Miramar Restaurant for supposedly the original best Bouillabaisse:

 The beloved and I had already seen Robert De Niro’s movie, Ronin, set in the UNESCO World Heritage Site-listed, Romanesque city of Arles so it was a treat to walk through the streets.
-Vincent van Gogh lived here for a year and produced over 300 paintings and drawings during his stay… including the The Cafe Terrace on the Place du Forum.
+Vincent van Gogh lived here for a year and produced over 300 paintings and drawings during his stay… including The Cafe Terrace on the Place du Forum.

-L’Isle-sur-la-Sorgue’s pretty water wheels along the Sorgue river is known for its antique markets.
+L’Isle-sur-la-Sorgue’s pretty water wheels along the Sorgue River is known for its antique markets.

 Avignon is another UNESCO World Heritage Site.
 This visit had a spot-on timing coinciding with the energetic annual Festival d’Avignon.
 From across the water is a stunning view of the Palais des Papes (Palace), the cathedral, and the Pont d’Avignon (Bridge).